Top of the page

 Screening for gestational diabetes may be done in a couple of ways.

 Sometimes doctors use the OGTT on its own.
 If the test shows that you don't have a lot of sugar in your blood, you don't have gestational diabetes.
 If you do have a lot of sugar in your blood, you may have the condition.

 Your blood glucose level may drop very low toward the end of the test.
 If this happens, you may feel weak, hungry, and restless.
 Tell your doctor if you have these symptoms.
 The test usually will be stopped.

 You may vomit after drinking the sweet liquid.
-If this happens, the test may need to be repeated at a later time.
+If this happens, you may need to take the test at a later time.

-Your doctor may do more glucose tests at different times during your pregnancy.
+Your doctor may do more glucose tests at other times during your pregnancy.

-Enter A472 in the search box to learn more about "Learning About Glucose Testing During Pregnancy."
+Enter A472 in the search box to learn more about "Learning About Screening for Gestational Diabetes".